Frequently asked questions for our treatments

 It is a big decision to have eye surgery - and it requires absolute trust in the surgeon and method.
 Below you will find some of the most frequently asked questions.

-Are there any risks with treatment?
+Are there any risks associated with eye surgery?

 Does the treatment hurt?

 Local anesthetic eye drops ensure that you will not experience pain during the treatment.
-You will feel a sting at the eye drip and quite a light pressure on the eye during the treatment itself.
+You will feel a sting at the eye drip and a light pressure on the eye during the treatment itself.

 How long does the treatment take?

 The actual laser treatment takes approx. 30 sec. and is painless.
-The experienced eye laser surgeon will instruct you exactly on what to do during the treatment.
+The experienced eye laser surgeon will instruct you on what to do during the treatment.
 The most important thing is to lie still, remember to breathe and keep your eye calm, which is facilitated by the local anesthetic eye drops.
 On the day of the treatment itself, you should expect that the visit to the Eye Centre will take just under an hour in total.
 Lens surgery typically takes less than 15 minutes per eye, and here you should expect the entire treatment to take a little over an hour.

 Do I need glasses after the treatment?